 It is normal to still have mild discomfort and swelling.
 This may continue for 3-6 months.

 Activity and Exercise

-Keep doing your exercises until you recover full movement of your foot.
+Keep doing the exercises until you have full movement in the foot.

 Gradually increase your level of activity.
 You should avoid impact activity for 3 months.
 This includes running, jumping and dancing.